kshannon/cogs9/content/_index.md

 Your team will make a copy of my Google document template and work on that copy together.
 Make sure to read all the instructions.
 Your team may resubmit an assignment as many times as you want up until the submission deadline.
 You will receive feedback along with a grade within a week (often sooner) after the assignment sue date.
 Feedback from us should be incorporated into subsequent assignments, especially your final project.

 #### Final Project
 The final project is a report on how you would handle a complicated data science project.
-It’s essentially a culmination of the four assignments all tied together in a nice report.
+It’s a culmination of the four assignments all tied together in a nice report.

 - One report submitted through Gradescope per group
 - Submit as a PDF from the Google Doc template link provided on Canvas